westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 ## Decision Drivers

+- Focus on the core value propisition of SK
+- Allow break glass scenarios
+-
 - {decision driver 1, e.g., a force, facing concern, …}
 - {decision driver 2, e.g., a force, facing concern, …}
 - … <!-- numbers of drivers can vary -->